SPOT tags are highly versatile, cost-effective satellite transmitting tags designed for tracking horizontal movements of free-ranging marine animals.

 This user guide gives you all the essential information needed for interacting with, configuring, and deploying this tag.

 Driver for the Wildlife Computers USB Communications cable.
 A 32-bit version is available on our Downloads

-Below are the physical specifications of different SPOT models. * Conductivity Operational Limits can be customized for freshwater applications.
+Below are the physical specifications of the SPOT-F. Numerous shapes are available with the same feature-set technology. * Conductivity Operational Limits can be customized for freshwater applications.
 Please contact Wildlife Computers to learn more. ** Specification is dependent upon the configuration model.
 You can see different SPOT configurations here.
-For more information, visit our website at www. wildlifecomputers.com, send an email to tags@ wildlifecomputers.com, or call (425) 881-3048.